4th April, 2023

 (7) During the project, the principal contractor must provide the principal designer with any information in the principal contractor’s possession relevant to the health and safety file, for inclusion in the health and safety file.

 The O&M manual contains all the operation and maintenance information for the building.
-The health and safety file just contains information relevant to health and safety.
+The health and safety file only contains information relevant to health and safety.

-The health and safety file will usually be smaller because it is just focused on health and safety.
+The health and safety file will usually be smaller because it is focused on health and safety.
 It doesn't need to contain all of the manuals, plans, and certificates from the O&M manual.
-It should only refer to the health and safety specific information.
+It should only refer to health and safety information.

 These two documents should serve two different purposes.
 If you need to know how to do something, or when to do it, you would look in the O&M manual.
 If you need to know if something is safe to do, or where a hazardous material is, you would look in the health and safety file.

 Now you know about the differences between the O&M manual and the health and safety file.

 But there are also some similarities and overlaps of information.
 Where information is needed in both documents, you don't need to duplicate it.
 Information can be cross-referenced when relevant to both documents.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.